golanlevin/ExperimentalCapture/docs/student-work.md

 ### Scott Fitzgerald (2016)

-Scott Fitzgerald, a workshop student, recorded a drive with a catadioptric 360° lens mounted to the front of his car— and developed custom software in Jitter to compute a 3D slitscan tube from the resulting video.
+Scott Fitzgerald recorded a drive with a catadioptric 360° lens mounted to the front of his car— and developed custom software in Jitter to compute a 3D slitscan tube from the resulting video.

 [![](images/students/scott_fitzgerald_03.jpg)](https://youtu.be/RJ9d5VkXzzY)